jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 November 2021 - December 2021 - Lisa is working on updating the collection to release "newly" completed items (Items that had their metadata edited and completed since the original export).

+Metadata cleansing that is needed
+- check type.TypeOfResource (conformity required)
+- repository name
+- rights.rightsHolderContact
+- rights.servicesContact
+- license
+- date.normalized
+- festerize
+- add OpenUCLA collection ark

+Current Actions:
+Working on preparing CSVs of the items that are "completed" in DLCS and have been edited since 11/01/19.
+The items are divided into multiple CSVs to support workflow.
+They comprise

+Data deduped, metadata cleansed, bucketeer and festerize run, done on prod and in progress on stage (needed to reload)
+- latimes_openucla_update_2021_12_02_batch1-1.csv

+Data deduped, metadata cleansed, bucketeer and festerize run, done on stage and prod
+- latimes_openucla_update_2021_12_02_batch1-2.csv

+Data deduped, metadata cleansed, bucketeer and festerize run, loaded into stage but it had errors, loaded into prod anyway (it worked)
+- latimes_openucla_update_2021_12_02_batch1-3.csv
+- latimes_openucla_update_2021_12_02_batch2-1.csv

+Data deduped, metadata cleansed, bucketeer and festerize run, skipped stage, in progress on prod
+- latimes_openucla_update_2021_12_02_batch2-2.csv

+Data deduped, bucketeer run, on deck for metadata cleansing (then festerize, then ingest on stage and prod)

+- latimes_openucla_update_2021_12_02_batch3.csv

+in progress -- metadata cleanup (make sure type.typeOfResource has value 'still image' for all rows (move wrong values to genre), make sure value 'copyrighted' for all rows, remove values from coverage.spatialLongitude and coverage.spatialLatitude (these are not the right fields for the values)) and delete the columns; cleanup name.repository (often contains a few errors where name.subject values were entered erroneously), correcting date.normalized
+NEED TO ADD LICENSE!

+in progress (Related) - have Geno and Dawn reload all items that belong to OpenUCLA collections.

+Tallies
 latimes_pending_batch1.csv (1 row)
 latimes_pending_batch2.csv (8 rows)
 latimes_pending_batch3.csv (11 rows)